 - 1/2 tsp pure vanilla extract

-- 2 tsp instant coffee (I use Mt.
-Hagen decaf, but regular is ok too.)
+- 2 tsp instant coffee granules (I use Mt.
+Hagen decaf or regular)

 - 1/16 tsp salt (don’t omit)

-- sweetener of choice to taste, such as uncut stevia or 2-3 tbsp sugar
+- sweetener of choice, such as uncut stevia or 2-3 tbsp sugar

 - optional: a reader suggested adding 1-2 tsp fruit pectin for even extra thickness